Mathilde is the project manager in charge of delivering the €5.5 million ALG-AD project.

 Jose is a biologist specializing in environmental biotechnology, with a special focus on bioremediation.

 His studies were carried out at the University of Oviedo, where in addition to the degree in biology, he completed a two-year masters degree in biotechnology of the environment and health.

 His first steps in the world of biology were in the company Biogas Fuell Cell S.A. where he controlled the necessary parameters of anaerobic biodigesters for the production of biogas.

 Subsequently, he moved into the field of plant biotechnology conducting research for the SERIDA (Regional Service for Agrifood Research and Development) in which the antifungal potential of chestnut tannins was investigated against two species of fungus.

-He has also work on microbiological and physical-chemical analyzes of food and water for the company LILA/ALCE CALIDAD, S.L.
+He has also worked on the microbiological and physical-chemical analysis of food and water for the company LILA/ALCE CALIDAD, S.L.

 Dr Rahul Vijay Kapoore, Research Officer

 for ALG-AD project (circular economy), €5.5 million, a strategic initiative of the INTERREG North West Europe Programme led by the Swansea University.
 We propose to use unwanted nutrients from anaerobic digestion facilities to produce algal biomass for sustainable animal feeds and other high-value products.